 wasn’t the only one who warned us about God, though some continue to surmise

-that their sins are covered by the blood, giving them opportunity to lead a
+that their sins are covered by the blood, giving them leeway to walk in sin.
+This

-sinful lifestyle.
-This is actually very common in the Church today, resulting
+fallacy is very common in the Church today, resulting

-having a single focus on the grace of God has the appearance of goodness, and
+conclusions.
+Focusing on the grace of God has the appearance of goodness,

 actually the grace of God is the best thing that has happened to man, but it

-is possible to abuse the grace of God (Rom 6-1,2).
+is also possible to abuse His grace (Rom 6-1,2).
 A word comes to mind, licentiousness,

 the root word "license" suggests that some people feel the grace of